 The green bars show the effective number of SHIELD centers, which closely follows the trend of the total number of centers.
 This indicates that most of the available centers were actively serving their communities.
 During the Alpha wave, the number of effective centers gradually increases and remains high throughout the Delta wave, peaking in effectiveness during this period to meet the high demand for testing.
 After the Omicron wave, starting in March 2022, there is a noticeable decline in the effective number of SHIELD centers, corresponding with the general scale-back of testing efforts.

-Figure 4 illustrates the trends in the average number of SHIELD test centers and the average effective number of SHIELD test centers across all zip codes over time.